 ARB Recovery Snatch Strap Vs. Generic Grip Straps Vs. Rhino Off-Road Recovery Straps.
 Tow Straps Vs. Recovery Straps and off-road recovery strap explained

 Recovery straps are an essential item in your off-road gear bag.
-Straps and shackles might be one of the most important items you can carry around with you at all times in your 4Runner.
-For the core accessories, you should carry around straps, recovery hitch receivers, shackles, jumper cables, flashlights, general tools, first-aid kits, along with a few others.
+Straps and shackles might be one of the most important items you can carry around with you at all times at the price point offered.

-You are going to use your recovery straps quite often if you find yourself frequently off-road with your crew.
+You are going to use your recovery straps quite often if you find yourself frequently off-road.
 I have used my recovery straps for a wide variety of applications including on-road and off-road use.

-There are plenty of options to choose from when looking at off-road recovery straps to carry in your accessory bag.
-You have options ranging from the popular and a bit overpriced ARB all the way to your average affordable Amazon brand (Grip).
-I will admit, we did buy an Amazon brand about 4 years ago but it has worked every time we have needed it.
+There are plenty of options to choose from when looking at off-road recovery straps.
+You have options ranging from the popular and a bit overpriced ARB snatch strap all the way to your average affordable Amazon brand (Grip) tow strap.

 Today, we are going to talk about Tow Straps, Recovery Straps and these three brands of straps.